 Only after Sergeant Karakostas knocked on her door last year, after prosecutors finally decided to charge Rea, did Hunter come to a kind of peace with her doubts.
 Rea had killed before, she knows now.
 On the night he’d attacked her, the same could have happened to her.
 “Maybe I actually did have the right instincts,” she says now.
 If she had fought back, she might not have survived.
 “It’s let me off the hook a little.”

 Seventeen days before Rea’s trial was scheduled to begin this February, he waived his right to trial by jury—leaving the verdict completely in the hands of Hennepin County Judge Tamara Garcia.
-In coming to her ruling, Garcia agreed to consider evidence not just from the killing of Mesedahl, but also from the 1988 attack on Briggs, which the judge determined was similar enough to Mesedahl’s case that it could corroborate the facts of the murder.
+In coming to her ruling, Garcia agreed to consider evidence not just from the killing of Mesedahl, but also from the 1988 attack on Barbara, which the judge determined was similar enough to Mesedahl’s case that it could corroborate the facts of the murder.

 But Hunter’s rape, Garcia decided, couldn’t factor into her verdict.
 While some elements of the rape were similar to Mesedahl’s murder, the attack had taken place in Hunter’s house, not Rea’s car, and did not leave her with serious visible injuries.
 The allegations of sexual abuse against Stevens and Rondo would also not be considered.
 None of those crimes, Garcia ruled, shared enough details in common with the murder to be included in her deliberation.